hassaanahmed04/sfm/README.md

 cv2.solvePnPRansac()
 ```

-This solves the **Perspective-n-Point (PnP)** problem using RANSAC, robust to outliers, and optimizes via the **Levenberg-Marquardt algorithm** to minimize reprojection error.
+This solves the **Perspective-n-Point (PnP)** problem using RANSAC, robust to outliers, and optimizes via the **Levenberg-Marquardt algorithm** to minimize reprojection error.[link](https://medium.com/@abdulhaq.ah/solvepnpransac-and-optimization-47a0683227b1)

 The `solve_pnp_prob()` function encapsulates this process and returns the camera's **rotation** and **translation**.